CAPT JERRY J. BAILEY

 CAPT Bailey entered the Navy through Recruit Training Command Orlando, FL, in 1990.
 He attained the rank of Petty Officer First Class until his commissioning in 2001 as a Lieutenant Junior Grade.
 He served in various enlisted leadership positions in both operational and shore-based commands.

-CDR Bailey attended Officer Indoctrination School in Newport, RI where he served as Battalion Commander.
-In his first tour, he was assigned as the Medical Division Officer on USS TARAWA (LHA-1) at Naval Base San Diego, CA, where he directly assisted in the initial and follow on stages of Operation Iraqi Freedom.
-In 2003, he was assigned to Naval Medical Center San Diego as the Division Officer and later Assistant Department Head of Patient Administration where he led medical holding company, medical boards and was the command Decedent Affairs Officer.
-In 2005 he reported to 1st Medical Battalion and served as Charlie and Alpha Surgical Company Commander as well as the Battalion S-3 Operations Officer.
-CDR Bailey served two combat tours in Al Anbar province to include Al Taqaddum, Fallujah, Ramadi and Rahwa as a Surgical Company Executive Officer where he led over 600 Navy and Marine Corps personnel.
+CAPT Bailey graduated from Officer Indoctrination School in Newport, RI in 2001 and reported onboard USS TARAWA (LHA-1) as the medical Division Officer where he directly assisted in the initial and follow on stages of Operation Iraqi Freedom.
+In 2003, he reported to Naval Medical Center San Diego as the Assistant Department Head of Patient Administration.
+In 2005 he reported to 1st Medical Battalion and served as Charlie and Alpha Surgical Company Commander as well as the Battalion Operations Officer.
+CAPT Bailey served two combat tours in Al Anbar province to include Al Taqaddum, Fallujah, Ramadi and Rahwa as a Surgical Company Executive Officer where he led over 600 Navy and Marine Corps personnel.

-On 13 May he was selected for the rank of Captain and on 29 May he assumed Command of Field Medical Training Battalion West at Camp Pendleton, CA.
+On 29 May, 2020, CAPT Bailey assumed Command of Field Medical Training Battalion West at Camp Pendleton, CA.

 He holds a Bachelor’s degree, an M.S. in Health Services Management and an M.A. in National Security and Strategic Studies.
 He is the only two-time selectee as Navy Medicine’s POMI of the Year (2009 and 2013).